hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__822a103a-e6c1-428e-a728-a811abe2077b-0_1.content.md

 <!--font:Montserrat-->

-# Futuristic Dark City Desktop Wallpaper
+# Futuristic Dark City Wallpaper

 Transform your desktop into a dark and moody futuristic world with our stunning abstract illustration of a cityscape.
 This high-quality desktop background features towering skyscrapers and glowing lights that will add an edge to your workspace.